The Missing Ingredient to Closing the Skills Gap

 A large number of companies have tried to beef up their recruiting efforts in order to attract more talented candidates, but this unfortunately is doomed to fail.
 As you can see from the chart below, job openings have simply outpaced recruiters’ abilities to fill those positions in a timely manner.

 Furthermore, recruiting top talent from the outside quickly becomes prohibitively expensive, especially in a post-recession economy.
-As a long-term solution, recruiting simply isn’t a financially viable answer.
+As a long-term solution, recruiting simply isn’t a financially viable answer to closing the skills gap.

 So you probably know what we are going to suggest you do – somehow find a way to leverage and upskill the talent you already have, right?
 You’d be getting warmer, but most companies today already have some type of training strategy in place – and yet they’re still struggling to get the right talent in the right jobs.
 They’re missing something…but what?